 In the past we believed that normal vision was not obtained until a child was a few years old at the earliest.
 The reason for this was that we did not have the testing methods to properly measure visual function of the very young, non-verbal infant.
-We now know that infants develop normal adult levels of vision by the age of 6-months!
+We now know that infants develop normal fully-grown levels of vision by the age of 6-months!
 This includes the ability to see 20/20, normal color perception, normal eye muscle movements, and coordinated eye teaming or binocular vision.
 Sophisticated tests, including measurements of brain wave function in response to visual stimuli, prove this fact.

 Even though these functions are established at this early point in time, the visual system is still very “plastic” and is influenced by environmental factors over the coming few years.
 This is known as the “critical period” of vision development.
 During the first 4 to 6 years of life normal, symmetric, binocular vision is very important for the development of good vision.
 During this time problems like strabismus (eye turns) and amblyopia (lazy eye) can develop if the two eyes are not properly and symmetrically focused.
 If these conditions are detected early, treatment is highly successful.